amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 - the logic behind the instantiation & configuration of dependencies is encapsulated in different factory objects / classes which implement the same factory interface
 - implementations of the factory interface have the ability to choose between different subclasses of a particular dependency & implement their own way of constructing them

+## Abstract factory

+### problem

+- a sensible set of related instances of dependencies are needed to be created without pointing to an specific implementation of them

+### solution

+- an interface is designed to instantiate each one of the dependencies with a factory method
+- each set of dependencies could be encapsulated in an implementation of this interface